 9. Cheap Restaurants in Prague | Kavarna Liberal

 This is like a 1920s Parisian style cafe, always serving daily specials costing from €5 to €7.
 The Spanish ham baguette comes recommended and costs €4.
 While this cafe is a little off the beaten track, I can assure that all the staff speak very good English.
 They have an English menu but any of the waitresses will translate the Specials board.

 This is a recently opened hip cafe/bar/restaurant right on the corner of Strossmayerovo Náměstí in Letna.
 This cafe tries very hard to have good tasty food for good value.
 A lunch meal here will set you back €7 on average.

 11. Cheap Restaurants in Prague | Reigrovy Sady

-Update: Reigrovy Sady Beer Garden is permenantly closed.
+Update: After been closed for one summer (2019), Reigrovy Sady Beer Garden is opened again.